mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cost: 8 XP Per rating (Max 3)

 Bodies and minds have limits, but some people have the will to push right through those boundaries.
 For each level of Indomitable, a character receives a +1 increase to an Inherent limit of his choice (Mental, Physical, or Social).
 He can take up to three levels and can apply them in any way he chooses (+3 to one Inherent Limit, for example; or +2 to one Inherent and +1 to another; or +1 to all three).

+JURYRIGGER
+COST: 10 KARMA
+Juryrigger gives a character an intuitive grasp of the inner workings and underlying principles of mechanical and electronic devices.
+She knows how to repair the broken, rejuvenate the worn, improve a device’s efficiency, or coax it into doing things it’s designers hadn’t intended.
+Characters with the Juryrigger quality receive a +2 dice pool modifier for Mechanical Tests when juryrigging gear.
+If the gamemaster decides what the character wants to accomplish is in fact possible, he determines the threshold for her success using the Build/
+Repair Table (p.
+146) as a guideline, then reduces the threshold for the test by 1.
+While a successful Mechanics Skill Test enables the Juryrigger to perform amazing technical feats, everything she devises is temporary.
+Examples of what a character may be able to do with Juryrigger include:
+• Juryrig a destroyed device so that it will operate just one more time (for 1D6 minutes).
+• Tweak an electronic device to function at a rating one higher than normal for 1D6 Combat Turns.
+• Temporarily coax extra performance from a vehicle’s or drone’s components, increasing its
+Sensor or Handling by +1 (if combined with bonuses from Gearhead, the vehicle’s or drone’s critical components completely burn out at the end of the duration from being pushed well beyond their limits; at that point, the vehicle or drone becomes a big paperweight).
+• Improvise a one-shot device or weapon from disparate components (the gamemaster has final say on whether suitable parts are available).
+• Devise an impromptu means to bypass a security measure, such as a trip beam or pressure plate.

 #### Lucky